Skip to main content

 Security Threats

-Replay Attack
+Replay Attacks

 Best Practices

-Apply the following guidelines to minimize threats such as Replay and MITM attacks.
+Apply the following guidelines to minimize threats such as replay and MITM attacks.
 Each item is optional and can be applied selectively.

-Verify Message Integrity Using Signatures
+Verifying Message Integrity Using Signatures

-What is a Signature?
+What Is a Signature?

 1. The sender transmits the original data along with the signature.